dasch-swiss/dsp-tools/docs/cli-commands.md

 ## `process-files`

-DaSCH-internal command to process multimedia files locally, before uploading them to a DSP server.
+DaSCH internal command to process multimedia files locally, before uploading them to a DSP server.
 See [here](./internal/fast-xmlupload.md) for more information.